Combat Wombat: Monkey Marc

-Marc Peckham (aka Monkey Marc) was born in Cardiff, Wales and moved to Australia in 1986.
+Marc Peckham (a.k.a.
+Monkey Marc) was born in Cardiff, Wales and moved to Australia in 1986.
 Peckham has been writing music since he was 11 and has been making electronic music with real gear since 1996.his first solo album of 52 songs that was lost in a house fire in 1994.
 He wrote and produced Combat Wombat's two albums and has been involved in numerous other projects.
 He has recently built a solar and wind powered recording studio in Melbourne at Abbotsford Convent.
 He spends six months of the year working on Aboriginal communities producing indigenous music.

 MC Izzy

-Izzy Brown (aka MC Izzy) grew up with one parent working for ASIO and subsequently the family moved home consistently, running away from home at age 16.
+Izzy Brown (a.k.a.
+MC Izzy) grew up with one parent working for ASIO and subsequently the family moved home consistently, running away from home at age 16.

 I grew up amid the daily intrigue of espionage within the Australian secret intelligence agencies.
 These insights and other visions of a well-travelled childhood, along with what we're witnessing in today's world, prompted us to express thoughts and feelings in a creative way.